Best Black Friday Fitness Equipment Deals See Deals

 The functional trainer attachment comes in two different versions—a plate-loaded version, or one with 210-pound weight stacks.
 Coop tested out the selectorized weight stacks, so we’ll be basing this review off his experience with that piece of equipment.

-Body-Solid does a good job adding to the power rack’s functionality without adding too much to the overall floor space, only adding a couple inches to the height and just enough to the rack’s depth to fit the weight stacks.
+Body-Solid does a good job adding to the power rack’s functionality without adding too much to the overall floor space, only adding a couple of inches to the height and just enough to the rack’s depth to fit the weight stacks.
 With it, the gym equipment can handle free weights in the rack, as well as functional training and cable exercises: lat pulldowns, low rows, and chest flyes.

 Before You Buy